jxv/vindinium-starter-rust/README.md

 # vindinium-starter-rust

-## Attention: Before Running!
+## Attention!
+Before Running:
-In this directory, create a file "key.txt" with your key from registration.
+* In this directory, create a file "key.txt" with your key obtained from registration.
+* This crate is built with the current nightly compiler.